scottpdo/martinjs/docs/layers.md

 ## Layers

 **From the working canvas**, a layer will be returned from the following methods.
-At any given moment, the working canvas has a **current layer**, and any new elements or effects are added to the current layer.
+At any given moment, the working canvas has a **current layer**, and any new elements or effects called from the working canvas are added to the current layer.
+Elements or effects called from a layer are always added to that layer.

 ### canvas.newLayer()